finchnSNPs/CWA_optimization/README.md

 # CWA_optimization
-SLURM Optimization for the CWA Project in the Wasser Lab
+Scripts edited for SLURM optimization.
+Scripts relevant for the CWA Project in the Wasser Lab using HYAK - klone.

+All scripts were edited from versions originally prepared by khan3.